 The three held open right hands in the air, grinning.
 Josah turned and adjusted his leather pouch, and the Mandolin stuffed inside a cloth sack.
 His smile disappeared, realizing he was alone with each step he took down King’s Road.

 Conall turned to the sea and placed his right hand on Caleb’s shoulder.
-Caleb watched Josah walk down the cobblestone road.
-“Come on.
+His brother watched Josah walk down the cobblestone road.
+“Come.
 Father’s waiting for us.”

-Caleb walked closer to the man until he could hear the conversation between the man and the woman.
-He then turned to Conall, waving his arms to come.
-Reluctantly, Conall walked out of the water and to Caleb.
+The young Evermore ignored him.
+He walked closer to the man until he could hear their conversation.
+Caleb then turned to his brother, motioning him to come back.
+Reluctantly, Conall splashed his way out of the water.

-“Conall, you have to talk to this couple.
+When he made it back to the road, Caleb grabbed his arm.
+“Conall, talk to these people.
 Something happened to their son last night in Cornor.
 That’s where Josah is going.”

 Caleb didn’t wait.
-“Excuse me, excuse me,” he stammered.
+“Excuse, excuse me,” he stammered.

-The man who started to pick up his bags turned towards Caleb.
+The man had picked up his bags and was ready to leave, but he turned toward Caleb.
+The boy wasn’t sure how to start the conversation.
 “I couldn’t help but hear you say something happened to your son in Cornor.
 We have a-a brother…”

 Caleb paused.
 He always wanted to call Josah a brother out loud.
-The man dropped the bags again and walked to Caleb.
+The man dropped the bags again and walked to the young boy.
 “Well, he’s not safe if he is young and in Cornor.
 Casselberry is recruiting young men for their army.”

 “Stealing, you mean!” shouted the women.
 “While we were eating, a group of soldiers dragged him out of the pub.
 Told us we’ll see him again in a few years.”